 (c) By order, the director may extend the date specified in subsection (1) of this rule to any other subsequent date if the director has good cause for the extension and the extension is related to schools closing pursuant to executive orders issued by the Governor ordering the closure of schools for purposes related to Coronavirus Disease 2019.

-(3) By order, the director may waive any other requirement necessary to perform an activity described in Oregon Administrative Rules Chapter 581, Division 53, if the director has good cause for the determination and the waiver is related to schools closing pursuant to executive orders issued by the Governor ordering the closure of schools for purposes related to Coronavirus Disease 2019.
+(3) By order, the director may waive any other requirement necessary to perform an activity described in Oregon Administrative Rules Chapter 581, Division 53, if the director has good cause for the determination and the waiver is related to schools closing pursuant to executive orders issued by the Governor related to Coronavirus Disease 2019.

 Statutory/Other Authority: ORS 327.013 & ORS 820.100-820.120